PipedreamHQ/pipedream/docs/docs/event-sources/README.md

 Event sources run on Pipedream's infrastructure and collect data from services like Github, Stripe, the bitcoin blockchain, RSS feeds, and more.
 They emit new events produced by the service, which can trigger [Pipedream workflows](/workflows/), or which you can consume using Pipedream's [REST API](/api/rest/) or a [private, real-time SSE stream](/api/sse/).

-You can see a list of all event sources by visiting [https://pipedream.com/sources](https://pipedream.com/sources) and clicking **Create Source**.
+You can see a list of all event sources by visiting [https://pipedream.com/sources](https://pipedream.com/sources) and clicking the **New +** button at the top right corner of the screen.

 The code for sources is kept in the [`PipedreamHQ/pipedream` repo](https://github.com/PipedreamHQ/pipedream).
 If you think a source can be improved, or you find a bug, please raise an issue or PR in that repo.